ibm-cloud-docs/watsonxdata/working_with_milvus.md

 IBM officially supports the following indexes:

 Indexes that are not listed in this list might work, but are not validated by IBM.
 {: note}

+In Milvus, the `indexCoord.segment.minSegmentNumRowsToEnableIndex` property within the `milvus.yaml` configuration file is configured to allow a minimum number of rows required in a collection to trigger index creation.
+Currently, this value is set to 1024.
+Hence, if the collection contains less than 1024 rows, Milvus will not create any indexes.
+{: note}

 - HNSW